 Finding the Best Scope for 6.5 Creedmoor

-Finding the best scope depends on understanding the key features you should be looking for as you browse.
-Keep these aspects in mind while you shop or examine our top picks below to find the perfect 6.5 Creedmoor scope for your purposes.
+To find the best scope for you, you should understand the key features you should be looking for.
+See what the most important features are and examine our 5 top picks to find the perfect 6.5 Creedmoor scope for your rifle.

 As 6.5 Creedmoor rifles are primarily used for medium to long-range shooting, being able to reduce parallax is critical.
 Parallax, or the state where your reticle and target don’t line up correctly, can ruin your accuracy and cause you to miss an otherwise easy shot.
-While most scopes have some form of parallax adjuster knob, a scope for your rifle should allow you to adjust parallax with infinite adjustments.
+While most scopes have some form of parallax adjuster knob, a scope for your rifle should allow you to adjust parallax along an infinite scale.

 Scopes that have this functionality allow you to set your parallax adjustment to whatever you’re most comfortable with.
 This type of preference usually comes with a lot of practice in hunting experience, but it lets you negate the effects of heavy parallax to some degree.
 This could be the difference between making your long-distance shots perfectly or being off by a mile.